WEEK OF APRIL 13

-Changing up the prompt a little in the new year.
-We’re going back to a single word prompt.
-Two words are offered for consideration.
+Two words are offered each week for consideration.
 Each word has a similar definition, but one is more expressive.
-You pick which word you want to use in your story.
+You can pick either word, or both, to use in your story.

 “The most valuable of all talents is that of never using two words when one will do.” ~ Thomas Jefferson